fuzzah/txtgen-webui-docker/README.md

 ```
 The last command will probably take a lot of time.

+Overridable build args (use `--build-arg NAME=value` for each):
+- `GIT_WEBUI_HASH`: commit hash or tag for [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui)
+- `GIT_GPTQ_FOR_LLAMA_HASH`: commit hash or tag for [WapaMario63/GPTQ-for-LLaMa-ROCm](https://github.com/WapaMario63/GPTQ-for-LLaMa-ROCm)
+- `GIT_BITSANDBYTES_HASH`: commit hash or tag for [agrocylo/bitsandbytes-rocm](https://github.com/agrocylo/bitsandbytes-rocm)
+- `PYTORCH_ROCM_VERSION`: PyTorch version to use.
+Used as part of URL for pip index to use, so the actual URL must exist, e.g. the value 5.4.2 is OK, because `https://download.pytorch.org/whl/rocm5.4.2` is an existing URL.
+- `HSA_OVERRIDE_GFX_VERSION`, `HCC_AMDGPU_TARGET`: you may want to change these to match some AMD GPU other than RX 6700 XT.
+For specific values for your GPU please refer to the Internet.

 # Run
-You need to start the container and then run the Web UI.<br>
+You need to start the container and then run the Web UI script.<br>

 ## Start or restart the container
 To start the container use the following command: